-She stares blankly ahead.
+She stares at the airport floor.
 Tears well up in her eyes and start rolling down her cheeks and off her chin.
-I know the source of her sorrow because, as roommates, we often confide in each other.
-I even know things Chloe hasn't told Nick.
+I know the source of her sorrow because as roommates, we often confide in each other.

 "I'm sure your secret is safe with Darren and Nick," I tell Chloe, trying to make it easier for her.